kiwiproject/kiwi/README.md

 this requires some additional configuration, otherwise only one of the `ContributorValidationMessages.properties` provided by each library will be found, and therefore the custom messages for some constraints won't be found during validation.
-To fix this, all `ContributorValidationMessages.properties` files must be combined into a single file, for example using the [Maven Shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/) and an [AppendingTransformer](https://maven.apache.org/plugins/maven-shade-plugin/examples/resource-transformers.html#AppendingTransformer):
+To fix this, all `ContributorValidationMessages.properties` files must be combined into a single file, for example, using the [Maven Shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/) and an [AppendingTransformer](https://maven.apache.org/plugins/maven-shade-plugin/examples/resource-transformers.html#AppendingTransformer):

 ```xml